scala/docs.scala-lang/overviews/quasiquotes/setup.md

 In Scala 2.10, quasiquotes are only available via the [macro paradise compiler plugin](http://docs.scala-lang.org/overviews/macros/paradise.html).

-In short, using quasiquotes in 2.10 is as simple as adding a single `addCompilerPlugin` line to your SBT build for the macro paradise plugin that enables quasiquotes and an additional `libraryDependencies` line for the supporting library that is necessary for quasiquotes to function in Scala 2.10.
+In short, using quasiquotes in 2.10 is as simple as adding a single `addCompilerPlugin` line to your sbt build for the macro paradise plugin that enables quasiquotes and an additional `libraryDependencies` line for the supporting library that is necessary for quasiquotes to function in Scala 2.10.
 A full example is provided at [https://github.com/scalamacros/sbt-example-paradise](https://github.com/scalamacros/sbt-example-paradise).

 New `showCode` pretty printer is not available under 2.10.

-## SBT cross-compile
+## sbt cross-compile

-Here's a neat SBT snippet taken from [Spire](https://github.com/non/spire) that allows you to use quasiquotes and cross-compile against both Scala 2.10 and 2.11:
+Here's a neat sbt snippet taken from [Spire](https://github.com/non/spire) that allows you to use quasiquotes and cross-compile against both Scala 2.10 and 2.11:

     libraryDependencies := {
       CrossVersion.partialVersion(scalaVersion.value) match {